Bairnsdale: Water supply

 Plans were put forward in 1884 for the town's water supply and tanks were erected in Main Street from which residents could draw water.
-Later, John H. Grainger who designed the new Princes Bridge in Melbourne delivered plans to build a reservoir west of the township and for this to be connected to a pumping-plant and an elevated tank in the town itself.
+Later, John H. Grainger, who designed the new Princes Bridge in Melbourne, delivered plans to build a reservoir west of the township and for this to be connected to a pumping-plant and an elevated tank in the town itself.
 Contracts totaling £6,132 were made for Potter and Roberts to build the reservoir.
-The pipes were laid by soon after with John Jefferson appointed the engineer of the works.
+The pipes were laid soon after, with John Jefferson appointed the engineer of the works.
 By 1890 reticulation of the town was ready to take place.

 An upgrade to the station in 1906 included installation of a new, larger cylindrical, concrete tank with a capacity of 350000 impgal, designed by (Sir) John Monash's Reinforced Concrete and Monier Pipe Construction Company.
 At the time this tank was a pioneering example in the state of reinforced concrete construction for water tank construction.
 In 1935 a dosing shed was added to the tank for chemical treatment of the water supply.

 A new cylindrical, concrete pump house was also added in 1906, which initially housed a steam-driven pump but from 1926 housed a pair of newly invented electrically powered X-pumps.

 In order to supply a more consistent water pressure a reinforced concrete water tower was also built in Main Street in 1926–27.
-Measuring 100 ft high with a capacity of 80000 impgal the structure was constructed by civil engineer Svend Haunstrup.
+Measuring 100 ft high with a capacity of 80000 impgal, the structure was constructed by civil engineer Svend Haunstrup.